DebojytiDuttaChoudhury/Data_Analysis_Walmart/README.md

 ### Measures and Calculations

-#### Here's an explanation for each measure and DAX calculation in the context of Walmart Inventory Optimization project-[Dax_Measures.pdf](https://github.com/user-attachments/files/17529545/Dax_Measures.pdf)
+#### Here's an explanation for each measure and DAX calculation in the context of Walmart Inventory Optimization project -> [Dax_Measures.pdf](https://github.com/user-attachments/files/17529545/Dax_Measures.pdf)

 #### Repeat Customer Identification (`Is Repeat Customer`)
 - **Purpose**: Track customer loyalty by identifying repeat customers.